Lobster-Protocol/contracts/README.md

 ## Core Concepts

 ### Rebasing
-Since some tokens can be in another blockchain (Derive chain for instance), the vault cannot know the exact value of the assets it manages.
+Since some tokens can be in other blockchain (Derive chain for instance) or protocols, the vault cannot know the exact value of the assets it manages.
 To solve this issue, the vault uses a rebasing mechanism.
-Lobster manually update the other vault (Derive chain) with the new TVL (in eth) locked there.
+Lobster manually update the `valueOutsideVault` value with the new TVL (in eth) locked there.
-The vault's TVL is updated at least every hour: the vault compute its tvl for the protocols on the same chain and Lobster add the TVL of the other vaults.
-The vault's TVL is computed as follows: $tvl = ethManaged + ethLockedInDeriveChain$

-> Note: Up to 10% of the TVL can be locked in the Derive chain
+> The vault's TVL can be updated at anytime through a rebase by calling `function rebase(bytes calldata rebaseData) external`.
+> A rebase also happens when a user requires a deposit or a withdraw.
+> Note: a rebase has an expiration date.
+If the last rebase expired, no one will be able to deposit or withdraw without the rebase data from Lobster

 ## Protocol Flow

 1. **Initial Deposit**
    - User deposits assets into the vault.
-Based on the last 24h rebases, the vault predicts the amount of shares the user will receive.
+Based on the last rebases (if it did not expire), the vault compute the amount of shares the user will receive.
 The amount of shares the user will receive is calculated as follows: $shares = (ethDeposited * totalShares) / totalEthManaged$

-> - A rebase is expected to happen at most every hour.
-> - If the last rebase is older than 3h, the vault will not accept any deposit
+> - If the last rebase expired, the vault will not accept any deposit and withdrawals without a rebase
-> - If the last rebase is older than 5h, withdraws are accepted but the user's will suffer a penalty of 10% on their shares (We take the worst case in the calculation of the shares: the derive chain vault has a TVL of 0 eth)

-2. **Asset Management**
+1. **Asset Management**
    - Deposited assets become immediately available to Lobster's algorithm
    - Algorithm periodically rebalance/update its positions to optimize yield based on market conditions
    - Each operation from the algorithm is verified by the Validator contract before being executed

-3. **Withdrawal / Redeem Process**
+2. **Withdrawal / Redeem Process**
-   - User initiates a withdrawal request
-   - The vault calculates the amount of shares the user will burn.
+   - On withdrawal request, the vault calculates the amount of shares the user will burn.
 The amount of shares the user will burn is calculated as follows: $ethAmount = (sharesToBurn * totalEthManaged) / totalShares$ (the user can chose to redeem a certain amount of shares or withdraw a certain amount of eth)

 > To determine how many tokens is worth one share, the vault compute the eth value deposited by itself in each one of the supported protocols + the value in the L3 (from the last rebase).
 > If the rebase is too old, see  `Initial Deposit` note [above](#protocol-flow)